Our work to create an inclusive, anti-racist campus and world is crucial.

 and we encourage you to reach out.

-2. Upcoming June 2020 Town Hall meetings with our dean and associate deans to make
+2. June 2020 Town Hall meetings with our dean and associate deans to make sure our

-sure our students, faculty, staff, alumni and friends have a voice, can connect with
+students, faculty, staff, alumni and friends have a voice, can connect with us, and

-training will take no more than 30 minutes to complete and we will be making it available
+no more than 30 minutes to complete and we will be making it available to all faculty,

 4. In partnership with the U of A’s Office of Diversity and Inclusion and Vice Chancellor Yvette Murphy-Erby, each of the college’s three schools, 16 departments,